Ryze-Rk/Learn_DataScientist_Sanbercode/README.md

 A Simple Roadmap for learn Data Scientist with Python Language

 ## The Learn Journey is about 4 weeks
-it's juts for understanding and learn how to coding pandas, matplotlib, seaborn, also unsupervised k-means machine learning in Python 3
+it's juST for understanding and learn how to coding pandas, matplotlib, seaborn, also unsupervised k-means machine learning in Python 3

 WEEK 1